agiledragon/gomonkey/README.md

 gomonkey is a library to make monkey patching in unit tests easy.

 ## Features

 + support a patch for a function
 + support a patch for a member method
++ support a patch for a global variable
++ support a patch for a function variable
 + support patches of a specified sequence for a function
 + support patches of a specified sequence for a member method
++ support patches of a specified sequence for a function variable

 ## Notes
-+ gomonkey fails to patch a function if inlining is enabled, please running your tests with inlining disabled by adding the command line argument that is `-gcflags=-l`.
++ gomonkey fails to patch a function or a member method if inlining is enabled, please running your tests with inlining disabled by adding the command line argument that is `-gcflags=-l`.
 + gomonkey should work on any amd64 system.

 ## Installation